Individual Retirement Accounts (IRAs)

 - Traditional IRA—Contributions to a traditional IRA are tax-deductible depending on your income and whether you participate in an employer-sponsored plan such as a 401(k).
 Your earnings can grow tax-free but are taxed as ordinary income when you withdraw them.

-- Roth IRA—There's no up-front tax deduction for a contribution to a Roth, but you can withdraw the earnings income tax free at age 59½ if you've held the Roth for five years.
-There are also maximum income qualifications for contributing fully to a Roth IRA that vary from $138,000 to $153,000 for singles and $218,000 to $228,000 if you're married filing jointly for the 2023 tax year.
+- Roth IRA—There's no up-front tax deduction for a contribution to a Roth, but you can withdraw contributions any time tax-free.
+After age 59½, you can withdraw the earnings tax-free if it's been at least five years since you’ve first funded the account.
+There are also maximum income qualifications for contributing fully to a Roth – your modified adjusted gross income must be less than $150,000 for single filers and less than $236,000 if you're married filing jointly for the 2025 tax year.

 How to decide: